 India's Supreme Court Orders Hindu Temple To Open Doors To Women, But Devotees Object

 Hindu men swathed in black sarongs, their faces painted and chests strewn with beads, trek through the jungles of southwest India, carrying provisions in bundles on top of their heads.
 They come from all over India, and the world, to visit an ancient temple inside a tiger reserve in the state of Kerala.
-They travel the final three miles on foot, and some walk for the entire 50-mile approach.
+They travel the final 3 miles on foot, and some walk for the entire 50-mile approach.

 The Sabarimala temple is famous for this pilgrimage.
 It attracts millions of Hindu devotees each year.
-But most of them are men, because the temple is also famous for something else: a partial ban on female worshipers.
+But most of them are men, because the temple is also famous for something else: a partial ban on female worshippers.

-The temple is dedicated to Lord Ayyappa, a Hindu god whose devotees believe is celibate and cannot have contact with women of menstruating age.
+The temple is dedicated to Lord Ayyappa, a Hindu god who devotees believe is celibate and cannot have contact with women of menstruating age.
 Some believe that's because such women are impure.
-Others believe it's because they are of childbearing age — fertile, and thus a temptation to Lord Ayyappa.
+Others believe it's because they are of childbearing age — fertile and thus a temptation to Lord Ayyappa.
 (Hinduism has no central authority on religious doctrine, and believers' rationales vary.)

 No matter the reason, women between 10 and 50 years old have long been banned from entering the Sabarimala temple.
 But the ban has clashed with modern sensibilities, and now the temple finds itself at the center of a legal and political battle.